rcarver/config/README.md

 ### Create & Destroy

 The Pattern API has two additional methods: `create` and `destroy`.
-It's rare that you will need to use them in most cases.

 During the Accumulation phase, Config collects all of the patterns and determines uniqueness.
 Once the set of patterns is found, each pattern